gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 One way to think about the flip-flop setup and hold times is that the flip-flop always has to decide what changed first, the input or the clock signal.
 The setup and hold makes it obvious to the flip-flop that the input changed before the clock signal.
 However, if you violate these rules, and the input and clock changes get closer and closer together, it get's harder and harder for the flip-flop to determine what happened first.
 This makes it more and more likely that the flip-flop will have trouble determining the output and metastability will likely occur.
 {{% /tip %}}

 Another key principle is that metastability occurs for an unbounded amount of time.
 That's another way of saying there is no known upper limit to how long the metastability will take to resolve itself.
 You might think that this is very bad for any type of circuit.
-The good news is that the probability of the metastability occurring for longer and longer period falls with an exponential decay.
+The good news is that the probability of the metastability occurring for longer and longer period falls with an exponential decay[^bib-wikipedia-metastability].

 ## Circuits Built From Latches And Flip-Flops